SENERGY-Platform/permission-search/README.md

 ```

 #### Selection-Condition
-Adds a Filter/Condition to the elasticsearch query.
+Adds a Filter/Condition to the OpenSearch query.
 A `condition` has the following fields:

-* `feature`: (string) reference to a feature saved in the elasticsearch document.
+* `feature`: (string) reference to a feature saved in the OpenSearch document.
 May contain `'.'` to traverse (for example `device.name`)
 * `operation`: (string) operation that will be executed to determine the result of the condition.
 * `value`: (anything) value on which the operation can be executed.
 The type of the value is determined by the operation and target_feature.
 * `ref`: (string) uses predefined references as value.